rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 - The ability to generate multiple guiding steps to some end goal and assess the value of choices in finer detail that a single instinctive judgement would allow.
 - The ability to set up, use and refine thinking patterns for later use.
 - The ability work with thoughts from different settings such as the future, the past, plans for other people and fictional narratives, and to connect these settings - future self goals, where did that come from, how do I get home etc.
-- The ability to create new stories.
+- The ability to create new clips and sequences.
 - A fine-grained emotion-driven process that may be a good model for truly autonomous systems acting in a complicated world.
 - All these patterns can be inspected and authored by humans.
 - The additional tools and capabilities mentioned in the introduction would significantly boost the speed and accuracy of this process.